Emmehehe/CustomDifficultyModForDeltarune/README.md

 <details>
   <summary><strong>CHAPTER 3 SPOILERS...</strong></summary>

-  > #### Gameboard Dmg X
-  > Multiplier for the damage in the chapter 3 game boards.
+  - **Gameboard Dmg X** — Multiplier for the damage in the chapter 3 game boards.
-  > - Only shows up in the menu in chapter 3.
+    - Only shows up in the menu in chapter 3.
-  > - INHERIT - Can be set to inherit from the 'Damage Multi' setting by reducing past 0%.
+    - INHERIT - Can be set to inherit from the 'Damage Multi' setting by reducing past 0%.
-  > - Attacks that are scripted to leave a character at 1 HP, or other threshold, still do so.
+    - Attacks that are scripted to leave a character at 1 HP, or other threshold, still do so.

-  >
-  > #### Reward Ranking
-  > When this option is turned on, the 'Battle Rewards' option also affects the ranking that you get from battles in the chapter 3 game boards.
+  - **Reward Ranking** — When this option is turned on, the 'Battle Rewards' option also affects the ranking that you get from battles in the chapter 3 game boards.
-  > - Only shows up in the menu in chapter 3.
+    - Only shows up in the menu in chapter 3.
 </details>

 ## How to use